Improved retention could increase workforce by up to 35,000

 With the UK Film and TV industry experiencing a production boom, it is also facing a problem of worker retention.
 In response to this issue, we have released a new paper, Absent Friends: Scaling the Film and TV Industry’s Retention Problem.

 The paper shows that the UK Film and TV industry could have 35,000 more workers.
-If the industry increased the retention of older, experienced staff this significantly be reduced.
+If the industry increased the retention of older, experienced staff this could significantly be reduced.

 Retention has long been a problem for the industry:

 - Long hours of work

 - High pressure